How to Apply

 A complete application package contains the following:

-• On-line application (Apply Now)
+- Online application (Apply Now)

-• A well-written Statement of Background and Goals
+- A well-written statement of background and goals

-• Official transcripts from all colleges attended with official English translations (if necessary); documentation showing award of degree
+- Unofficial* transcripts from all colleges attended with official English translations (if necessary); documentation showing award of degree

-• Minimum two letters of recommendation (preferably from faculty)
+- At least two letters of recommendation (preferably from faculty)

-• Resume or curriculum vitae (Be sure to list all publications and presentations)
+- Resume or curriculum vitae (be sure to list all publications and presentations)

-• $75 application fee (not required for RPI students and alums)
+- $75 application fee (not required for RPI students and alums)

 Tips for Completing the Application

-It is very important that all students identify a specific area of concentration within the degree on the admission application.
+It is important that all students identify a specific area of concentration within the degree on the admission application.
 It is also important for the applicant to spend time researching the faculty associated with each area to determine interest and fit.
 This helps in matching a student with the appropriate faculty and available funding opportunities.
 Students should further address their specific interests in the statement of background and goals.
-The seven broad areas of research are:
+The six broad areas of research are:

-• Computer Engineering, Hardware and Architecture
+- Computer Systems and Architecture

-• Energy Sources and Systems
+- Smart Energy Technologies and Systems

 Please see our complete list of faculty.

-Letters of recommendation should be from faculty who know the applicant well and can speak to his/her potential to be a graduate student.
-Letters from employers (coops or professional positions) are allowed, but they should be relevant to the intended program of study.
-For students working on a master's degree, it is expected that one letter of recommendation should come from the master's degree advisor.
+Letters of recommendation should be from faculty who know the applicant well and can speak to their potential as a graduate student.
+Letters from employers (co-ops or professional positions) are allowed, but they should be relevant to the intended program of study.
+For applicants who recently completed a master's degree or are currently master's students, it is expected that one letter of recommendation will come from the master's degree advisor.

 Admission